ResidentMario/pytorch-training-performance-guide/book/lr-sched-and-optim.md

 ![A figure from the one-cycle paper illustrating the one-cycle LR scheduler pattern.](img/ch1/fastai-one-cycle-behavior.avif)

-`fastai` recommends the one-cycle LR scheduler plus `SGD` over `Adam` because, subject to some tuning (getting the maximum learning rate correct is particularly important), it trains models with roughly equal or marginally worse performance in a fraction of the time.
-This is due to a phenomenon that Leslie Smith, the once-cycle paper author, refers to as superconvergence.
+`fastai` recommendeded `OneCycleLR` plus vanilla `SGD` over `Adam` because, subject to some tuning (getting the maximum learning rate correct is particularly important), it trained models with roughly equal or marginally worse performance in a fraction of the time.
+This is due to a phenomenon that Leslie Smith, the once-cycle paper author, terms superconvergence.
 For example, the paper shows the following behavior on CIFAR10:

 ![A figure from the one-cycle paper illustrating the one-cycle LR scheduler pattern.](img/ch1/one-cycle-cifar10-perf.avif)